Shawn-Shan/fawkes/README.md

 If you don't have root privilege, please try to install on user namespace: `pip install --user fawkes`.

+Python 3.8 is not supported, so make sure you are using an earlier version.

 Contribute to Fawkes
 --------------------